00017037/web-app/README.md

 ## Insturctuios how to run the app
 1. npm install (installing all node dependencies)
 2. npm run start (start the app in production mode)
+3. open  http://localhost:5000/users to see in the browser

 ## Dependency list
 * "@types/express": "^4.17.17",